Makesesama/req_vcr/README.md

-# ReqVCR
+# Reqord

 VCR-style HTTP recording and replay for Elixir's [Req](https://hexdocs.pm/req) library, with zero application code changes required.

-ReqVCR integrates seamlessly with `Req.Test` to automatically record HTTP interactions to cassette files and replay them in your tests.
+Reqord integrates seamlessly with `Req.Test` to automatically record HTTP interactions to cassette files and replay them in your tests.
 Perfect for testing applications that interact with external APIs.

 ## Features